 Aixway3D offers Industrial Micron 3D Metal Printing

 Aixway3D is a Chinese startup that develops Precision-100, an industrial micron 3D metal printer.
 It combines an ultra-fine metal powder bed, proprietary feeding technology, and highly accurate laser to print metal parts.
-The 3D printer also features an accuracy of 20 microns, supports complex structures, and offers ultra-low surface roughness.
-This eliminates the need for complex post-processing techniques.
+The 3D printer also features an accuracy of 2 to 5 microns, supports complex structures, and offers ultra-low surface roughness.
+This eliminates the need for additional deployment of complex post-processing techniques.

 3DPS provides On-Demand Selective Laser Sintering